How to Compress PDF Files Using Python | IronPDF

 """

-Compress all PDF files in a folder
+Compress all PDF files in a folder.

 Args:

-input_folder: Path to folder containing PDFs
+input_folder: Path to folder containing source PDFs

-output_folder: Path to save compressed PDFs
+output_folder: Path where compressed PDFs will be saved

-quality: Compression quality (1-100)
+quality: Compression quality (1–100); default is 60

 """